Chem2527/Terraform-zain/Day 3.md

-# This demo shows the difference between a basic Terraform configuration and one that uses **data sources** and **local values**.
-It uses AWS EC2 as an example
+# This demo shows the difference between a basic Terraform configuration and one that uses data sources and local values

 ## Without data sources and locals